madelonhulsebos/madelonhulsebos.github.io/_posts/2022-06-03-large-table-models-talk-tu-darmstadt.md

 ---
 layout: post
-title: "Gave a talk at TU Darmstadt."
+title: "Gave a talk at the KomPAKI seminar at TU Darmstadt."
 categories: Projects
 ---